SitecorePowerShell/Book/console.md

 # Console

 The SPE Console is a command line interface (CLI) designed for efficiency.
-The console provides a streamlined tool for working within Windows PowersShell and Sitecore.
+The console provides a streamlined tool for working within Windows PowerShell and Sitecore.

 ![PowerShell Console](images/screenshots/cli-empty.png)